indeedeng/harbor-container-webhook/README.md

-hack-test    curl the admission and no-op json bodies to the webhook help         displays this help message lint         run golangci-lint lint-install installs golangci-lint to the go bin dir test         run go tests
+hack-test    curl the admission and no-op json bodies to the webhook help         displays this help message lint         run golangci-lint test         run go tests

 ```